 CORONAVIRUS (COVID-19) UPDATE

-The Western Australian Government has declared a State of Emergency in response to COVID-19 and has developed a WA Roadmap to stopping the spread of coronavirus in our state.
+The Western Australian Government has declared a State of Emergency in response to COVID-19 and has developed a roadmap, based on National Cabinet principles and health advice.

-Due to the world-leading response to COVID-19 in Western Australia, on Saturday 27 June the state entered Phase 4 of its plan, removing all restrictions.
+Due to the world-leading response to COVID-19 in Western Australia, the state is now in Phase 4 of its roadmap, with following restrictions in place:

 International travel to Australia